GE Oven Parts

 GE Oven Temperature Control Thermostat

 This thermostat control is used to establish and maintain the temperature inside the oven.
 Please remember to disconnect the electrical power source to the oven before making any repair procedures or replacing any parts on your appliance.

 GE Oven Broil Element

 Part Number – WB44K5009

 This broil element is located inside the top part of the oven and is used for broiling food with.
 The broil element is often used to help preheat the oven for a much faster cooking time.
 If your element is bad, you should be able to see some kind of visual damage, such as blistering, burnt marks, bubbles or melted terminal ends.
-The element can be tested for continuity by using either an analog or digital multi-meter.
+The element can be tested for continuity by using either an analog or digital multimeter.
 If your element does not show that it has continuity it is bad and it will need to be replaced with a new one.
-When ordering this part, please use your model number to ensure that this is the correct part for your specific appliance model.
+When ordering this replacement part, please use your model number to ensure that this is the correct one for your specific model.

 Part Number – WB44X5043

 This bake element uses screws to connect the terminal ends to the oven’s terminal.
 The element is mounted in the bottom part of the oven cavity and used to bake with.
 Always unplug or disconnect the electrical power source to an appliance before attempting to repair it.